Take 5: MVP frontrunner Wilson leads Seahawks into San Francisco

 Expect Collins to get help at times, but the Cowboys might be comfortable leaving both on an island for stretches.
 Dallas' best advantage is likely in the run game, where Smith and Collins can dictate.
 Hunter had a critical misstep last week in Kansas City that aided the Chiefs' 91-yard touchdown run, and Collins will test his discipline early.
 5. How Steelers could pull the upset

 Despite spotty quarterback play, the Pittsburgh Steelers have won three in a row, owing the turnaround primarily to their defense.
 To run the streak to four against the Los Angeles Rams, that unit will be critical once again.
 Pittsburgh's front remains its best asset, with dangerous edge rushers in T.J.
-Watt and Bud Dupree and three interior disruptors in Cameron Heyward, Stephon Tuitt and Javon Hargrave.
-The latter trio will be critical Sunday against the Rams' inexperienced and depleted interior offensive line.
+Watt and Bud Dupree and two interior disruptors in Cameron Heyward and Javon Hargrave.
+The latter duo will be critical Sunday against the Rams' inexperienced and depleted interior offensive line.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)